bds0900/pizza/README.md

 # Project
-Ordering pizza and sied dishes at a fake pizza shop
+Ordering pizza and side dishes at a fake pizza shop

 # Motivation
 I have studied backend, frontend, and sql so far, but I have not had any experience in releasing a product by integrating these.
 Through this project, although incomplete, I wanted to gain experience in making products.